-Ticket rules is the most powerful tool you can use to customize your experience with SeamlessDesk.
+Ticket rules are the most powerful tool you can use to customize your experience with SeamlessDesk.
 They are designed to allow customization of conditions and actions that happen in your everyday operations tailored fit for your needs.
 Next time you find yourself asking "I wish SeamlessDesk had this feature" it probably does...within the ticket rules.

 Grab some coffee and let's dive in